create3000/x_ite/docs/_posts/components/Sound/Gain.md

 The Gain node amplifies or deamplifies the input signal.

-The Gain node belongs to the **Sound** component and its default container field is *children.* It is available since X3D version 4.0 or later.
+The Gain node belongs to the **Sound** component and its default container field is *children.* It is available from X3D version 4.0 or later.

 ## Hierarchy